mcruggiero/Code_and_Presentations/README.md

 # Code_and_Presentations
-Various coding snippets, completed projects, and curios to remember.
+Curious, coding snippets, and completed projects.